Greenland tells Trump: 'We're not for sale' | DW | 16.08.2019

 The Wall Street Journal reported on Friday that Trump asked his aides to look into the possibility of purchasing Greenland.
 The US leader is poised to visit the Danish capital Copenhagen in September.
 A source close to the president later told the Associated Press that Trump did make the request but that he wasn't serious.

 Why buy Greenland?
-Greenland, the world's largest island, is an autonomous country that forms part of Denmark.
+Greenland is an autonomous country that forms part of Denmark.
 Some 80% of the country is covered by a permanent ice sheet.
 The island has snagged the attention of global super powers like the US, China and Russia due to its mineral resources and strategic location in the North Atlantic and Arctic oceans.

 Not the first time: This wouldn't be the first time that the US tried to buy Greenland.
 In 1946, the US offered to pay $100 million to Denmark to buy Greenland after considering swapping portions of Alaska for portions of the Arctic island.